Hyperobjekt/ddk-etl/README.md

 ## Contributing

-- Builds of the docker image are triggered by commits to branch `trigger-build`.
+Builds of the docker image are triggered by commits to branch `trigger-build`.

-- Check out your working branch off of `master`.
+1. Check out your working branch off of `master`.
-- Build and run the docker image locally for testing.
+2. Build and run the docker image locally for testing. # :fire::fire: Before testing, check [the DiversityDataKids data repository](https://github.com/Hyperobjekt/ddk-data) tags and be sure you aren't setting a data version in your `.env` file that would override files that are in use! :fire::fire:
-- When you are ready to build the new image, merge your work back into `master`, then merge `master` into `trigger-build`.
+3. When you are ready to build the new image, merge your work back into `master`, then merge `master` into `trigger-build`.
 Push `trigger-build` to `origin` and watch the build progress in DockerHub.

 ### Useful Docker Commands